swimmingly/yodrew.github.io/_pages/reports/7x1-day-retreat.md

 I learned the shocking principle of _masculinity as respectful dominance_ (see _Tao of Badass_ by Joshua Pellicer and _Book of Pook_ by Pook).
 This enabled me to recover from the dark side of feminism: its gender warfare.
 I laughed harder than I ever have at hundreds of pick-up stories in _The Game_ by Neil Strauss and _Get Laid or Die Trying_ by Jeff Allen.
 PUA is super liberating.
 I am trying this new way of being toward women, alternately succeeding slightly then bombing.
 Still an [AFC](http://www.pualingo.com/pua-definitions/average-frustrated-chump-afc/), but the ducks are slowly lining up.

-UPDATE: The pickup I studied made my "game" more awkward than ever.
+UPDATE: The indirect pickup I studied made my "game" more awkward than ever.
 After eight months of this, I came across the _direct_ approach to pickup: telling a woman right away why one noticed her and the romantic purpose one is talking to her for.
 This is a consistent application of the alpha/dominant idea to pickup.
 A dominant man needn't hide his intentions behind memorized techniques and lines (the _indirect_ approach I had learned).

 I got a lot of good ideas from indirect pickup.
 Some basics still apply.
 But a lot can be tossed out.
 For this distinction and its content, thanks to [Sasha Daygame](http://sashapua.com) and other teachers he recommends: David X, Alan Roger Currie, Johnny Soporno, Bad Boy, James Marshall.
 And Pook's focus on the self, on being a sexual man---not because that is what women like, but because that is what one is and deeply wants himself---remains helpful.